Les Baux and the old

 Albert

-accidentally hits with the torch the curtains and a fire starts (still
+accidentally hits the curtains with his torch and a fire starts (still

 room 1)